 Decent is named a Best Place to Work by Inc. Magazine

-Decent launches as a PEO to offer more benefits and serve more businesses throughout Texas.
+Decent offers more benefits and serves more businesses throughout Texas, and soon beyond.